 Products I’ve used are highlighted, you can purchase them here.

 This post contains affiliate links where I may earn a small commission, but at no additional cost to you.
 It helps me continue to bring free content that may help you with your projects.

 Painting A Cedar Chest

 Of course, the color I chose is Espresso.
-It’s a warm, dark color of, well, espresso beans!
-You apply the stain and wipe it off, or not.
-Depending on the level of color you’re going for.
-If you want it darker, apply another coat.
+It’s a warm dark color of espresso beans.
+You apply the stain and wipe off the excess.
+Depending on the level of color you’re going for, if you want it darker apply another coat.

-This was a quick and easy project.
-The most time consuming of it all is allowing the proper drying time to apply additional coats.
+This was a quick and fairly easy project.
+The most time consuming of it all is allowing the proper drying times to apply additional coats.
 You don’t want to jeopardize your first coats by being impatient.

 I think she’s a beauty, don’t you?
 Just enough details to give it the charm it needs with a solid color.
 And being a Lane Cedar Chest is a bonus!